spring-projects/spring-integration-samples/dsl/si4demo/README.md

     gateway -> transformer -> service-activator

-The transformer concatentates the payload to itself (String), the service upper cases the payload.
+The transformer concatenates the payload to itself (String), the service upper cases the payload.
 The result is returned to the gateway. "foo" becomes "FOOFOO".

 ## BXMLAndPojo